TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/ForeignTablePrefix.rst

 foreign\_table\_prefix
 ======================

+.. confval:: foreign_table_prefix

-   :type: string or LLL reference   :Scope: Display
+   :type: string or LLL reference

-:aspect:`RenderType`
+   :Scope: Display
-   all
+   :RenderType: all

    Label prefix to the title of the records from the foreign-table.